YutaroHayakawa/ipftrace2/README.md

 sudo ipft -m 0xdeadbeef
 ```

-Mark the packets you are interested
+Mark the packets you are interested in

 ```
 # Mark packets from/to 1.1.1.1